-There are some general guidelines that can help you get a loved one upright—without hurting them or yourself in the process.
-Keep in mind, these strategies should only be used when you know your loved one hasn’t sustained an injury.
+Below are some general guidelines that can help you get a loved one upright, without hurting them or yourself in the process.
+Keep in mind that these strategies should only be used when you know your loved one hasn’t sustained an injury.
 Excess movement can cause further harm.

 - Stay calm and help your loved one to remain calm by encouraging them to take slow, deep breaths.

-- Examine them for injuries—bruises, possible sprain, broken bones.
+- Examine them for injuries like bruises, bleeding, possible sprains and broken bones.

 - If they have a serious injury (e.g. a broken bone), then don’t move them.
-Call 9-1-1, and keep your loved one as warm and comfortable as possible until help arrives.
+Call 911 and keep your loved one as warm, comfortable and still as possible until help arrives.

-- If they aren’t badly hurt and they want to get up, proceed slowly and stop at any point if they become stuck or too tired to get all the way up.
+- If they aren’t badly hurt and they want to get up, proceed slowly.
+Stop at any point if they become stuck, experience pain or become too tired to get all the way up.

-- Help your loved one roll over onto their side, assist them into a kneeling position.
-If they suffer from sore knees, a towel placed underneath the knees can make them more comfortable.
+- Help your loved one roll over onto their side and assist them in getting onto their hands and knees.
+If they suffer from sore knees, place a towel beneath them to make this step more comfortable.

-- Move the chair closest to their head directly in front of where they are kneeling so that they can place their hands on the seat, evenly.
+- Move the chair closest to their head directly in front of where they are so that they can place their hands evenly on the seat and assume a kneeling position.

-- Move the second chair directly behind your loved one, then ask them to use their arms and legs to push themselves up, then sit back into the second chair.
-You can use your hands to keep your loved one steady, but keep your back upright and make sure they are doing the physical work to lift themselves.
+- Move the second chair directly behind your loved one, then ask them to use both their arms and legs to push themselves up and sit back into the this chair.
+You can use your hands to keep your loved one steady but keep your back upright and make sure they are doing the physical work to lift themselves.

 - If you are confident you haven’t broken any bones or experienced a serious injury, search for the nearest piece of sturdy furniture.
 (A chair would be ideal.)

-- Roll onto your hands and knees, then crawl or drag yourself over to the piece of furniture.
+- Crawl or drag yourself over to the piece of furniture.

-- Get into a kneeling position and place your arms on a stable area of the piece of furniture (e.g. the seat of the chair).
+- Get into a kneeling position and place your hands on a stable part of the piece of furniture (e.g. the seat of the chair).

-- Using your arms and leg simultaneously, push yourself up and pivot your bottom around until you’re sitting on the piece of furniture.
+- Using your arms and legs simultaneously, push yourself up and pivot around until you’re sitting on the piece of furniture.

 - Stay sitting until you’re confident you can move around without hurting yourself or falling again.

-Even though one-third of adults age 65 and older experience a fall each year, fewer than half of these individuals tell their physician about it, according to the Centers for Disease Control and Prevention.
-Falls are often seen as embarrassing indicators of an adult's decline and their impending dependency on others for assistance, so it's natural to want to keep these incidents a secret but doing so may limit a senior’s independence in the long run because they do not receive proper support and learn about fall prevention measures.
+Even though one in every four adults aged 65 and older experience a fall each year, fewer than half of these individuals tell their physician about it, according to the Centers for Disease Control and Prevention.
+These accidents are often seen as embarrassing indicators of a senior’s decline and their impending reliance on others for assistance.
+It’s natural to want to keep these incidents a secret but doing so may limit a senior’s independence in the long run because they do not receive proper support and learn about fall prevention measures.

-Regardless of whether it was you (the caregiver) who experienced the fall or your loved one, it’s essential to notify a doctor about the event.
-He or she can make sure you or your loved one didn't sustain any invisible injuries as a result of the fall, and suggest ways to prevent unnecessary tumbles.
+Regardless of whether it is you or your aging loved one who experiences a fall, it’s essential to notify a doctor about the event.
+He or she can make sure no injuries were sustained and suggest ways to prevent future tumbles.